 This statute was established in 2008 to protect tenants from unscrupulous landlords.
 Since then, there have been a few updates and changes made to the document, with the latest changes taking place in 2018.

 Many of the issues that this warranty addresses are things that wouldn’t normally arise in rentals that have attentive and fair landlords, however, some of these problems are things that are found in low-income rentals and student housing; which makes this warranty an important tool in helping to prevent dangerous and uninhabitable living conditions.

 This warranty states that each rental lease in Colorado carries what is known as an implied warranty of habitability, which stipulates that a landlord is bound by law to keep the property in a habitable state, regardless of whether this is written in the rental agreement or not.

 But what does this mean for landlords?
 What are the requirements outlined in the law?
 How can you ensure that you’re maintaining your property in a way that’s in compliance with this statute?

 Let’s take a look now:

-First of all, let’s see what the Warranty of Habitability states about the condition of a property.
+The Warranty of Habitability focuses on the condition of a property.

 According to the warranty, residential property is considered uninhabitable if it substantially lacks any of the following: